 You lead a circle of druids to shape the fantastical world of Lagoon by harnessing the power of its magical lands to bend destiny.
 Every player action alters the balance of power among three divine energies.
 Double-sided hexagonal tiles represent different mystical sites offering a unique magical power and enchantment of one of three energies.
 Sides are different giving you options.
 Players also strategically deploy their druids to unravel sites aligned with an energy, pushing this core triangular balance.
 For 1 – 4 players, games last about 60 minutes.

-FOR MORE: Buy Lagoon: Land of Druids
+FOR MORE: Buy Lagoon: Land of Druids on Amazon

 #09 | Fantastiqa: The Rucksack Edition